dcfldd

 hashlog=FILE

 Send hash output to FILE instead of stderr.
-If you are using multiple hash algorithms you can send each to a separate file using the convention ALGO
+If you are using multiple hash algorithms you can send each to a separate file using the convention ALGORITHMlog=FILE, for example

 hashwindow=BYTES